 This allows us to trace back from level 3 averages to individual level 2 soundings.
 Essentially, there are five possible scenarios for median calculation within one grid box: (i) All algorithms perform well and scatter slightly around the true XCO2 or XCH4 value.
 In this case the median will help to reduce scatter. (ii) The minority of algorithms produce outliers so that the median is influenced only marginally. (iii) The majority of algorithms produce outliers in different directions.
-Here, it is still likely that the median falls on a well performing algorithm in the "middle". (iv) The majority of algorithms produce outliers in the same direction.
-This is the only case where the median is a bad choice, because it would select an outlier and ignore a well performing algorithm.
+Here, it is still likely that the median falls on a well performing algorithm in the "middle". (iv) The majority of algorithms produce outliers is the only case where the median is a bad C3S 312b Lot2 DLR 2018SC1 - ATBD ANNEX-D v3.1 choice, because it would select an outlier and ignore a well performing algorithm.
 As discussed in the previous section, we assume that the algorithms within one grid box are often realistic with uncorrelated occasional outliers, which makes this case unlikely to happen often. (v) If all algorithms are outlying, the median is not better or worse than selecting any other ensemble member.